 International Law and Politics

-A specialist Master of Laws degree (LLM) in International Law and Politics, the ILAP is offered through the School of Law and the Department of Political Science and International Relations.
+A specialist Master of Laws degree (LLM) in International Law and Politics, the ILAP is offered through the Faculty of Law and the Department of Political Science and International Relations.

 A top-ranking education and lifestyle